JaWarrior12/constitution-rewrite/README.md

 - iv.
 In the fourth step; If its an accusation, the magistrates or their ministers shall try contact the accused(s), the accused's then will have 48h to respond; If a request have no defendant, then a secretary or minister of a department receiving the request (if don't apply, then any senator) should present themselves *in contrarium* of the requester.
 - v.
 In the fifth step, after time passes, or the contract is successful, both sides on trial will have 3 days to present proof, the method to fix the issue and discuss; The jury may discuss here too; This time can be short if both sides agree.
 - vi.
 Then in the sixth step, the jury will decide if, and how the issue should be fixed, following the constitution.
 - vii.
-In the event of a hung jury (Jury cannot reach a majority) the defendant is declared innocent, but the prosecution can appeal to a higher court.
-If the jury of the High Court is hung, then the defendant is declared innocent and cannot be retried for the same case.
+In the event of a hung jury (Jury cannot reach a majority) the defendant is declared innocent and the case is dismissed without prejudice (The prosecution can appeal to a higher court).
+If the jury of the High Court is hung, then the defendant is declared innocent and the case dismissed with prejudice.
 - viii.
-All cases have a time limit, if not resolved in that time the defendent is declared innocent.
+All cases have a time limit, if not resolved in that time the defendent is declared innocent and the case dismissed with prejudice.
 Time limits are as follows:  Magesterial court - 10 Days; Senatorial Court - 15 Days; High Court - 20 Days.
-Cases that have exceeded their time limit cannot be appealed.
+If the judge panel decides that the defendent has deliberately wasted time in order to obtain an innocent verdict, the case will continue in the next highest court (Unless this is in the High Court, there it will be an automatic guilt verdict) and the defendent will faced an added charge of "Intentionally delaying legal proceedings."
 ## e.
 Fixing Issues
 - i.
 For offenses committed, if the accused side is found guilty, the jury will decide the sentence, which could be: Payment of physical or in game damages caused, a fine from 0 to 2500 flux to the victims or The Distribution, and/or, the offender do an action that would help to repair/revert the offense.
 They will have 48 hours to solve the issue or an appeal be accepted, or else they will be proscribed.
 The victim side can drop charges and make the accused side innocent, if done voluntarily.
 - ii.
 For other requests, it shall be followed by other parts of the constitution, and it becomes official after 48h or an appeal be accepted.
 - iii.
 Proscribed individuals/groups will have their balances frozen and will be under indefinite embargo and kill on sight order.
 Any offenses may be committed against proscribed individuals with total immunity from prosecution.
 A list of all proscribed individuals must be made publicly available.
 - iv.
 Offenses may be committed against someone if they have committed an offense and you believe they would be convicted for it.
 If the person believed to be committing the offense is found innocent in a trial, then any people who committed offenses against them would be liable for damages caused.
 - v.
 An appeal can be done if at least 3 senators agree; In the case of appeal, the judgment is reseted, and should be tried in a higher court; If the first judgment happened on senatorial court, then the second need be done in the senatorial court again before go to the high court; Cases done in high court could be always re-tried in high court.
 - vi.
-Due to Prosctiption being a relations concern, an individual can only be proscribed with the agreement of at least one (1) Admiral.
+Due to Proscription being a relations concern, an individual can only be proscribed with the agreement of at least one (1) Admiral.
 # 2. Clan Structure
 ## a.
 Elections
 - i.
 Elections are held on the 1st and 15th of every month.
 Nominations start at 00:00 UTC on the preceding day and voting starts at 00:00 UTC on the day of the elections with results declared at 00:00 UTC the following day.